Sage Kapila: Vishnu’s Fifth Avatar and the Transformative Power of Sāṁkhya Wisdom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who is Kapila in Hindu philosophy?
+Who is Sage Kapila in Hindu tradition?